emacs18/melpa-packages/gnuplot-readme.txt

 Gnuplot versions (4.4 and up), but should also work fine with older versions.

-This version of gnuplot-mode has been tested mostly on GNU Emacs 23 and 24, but should also work with older GNU Emacs versions back to Emacs 21, and XEmacs 21.
+This version of gnuplot-mode has been tested mostly on GNU Emacs 25.

 This mode offers several tools to help you compose your scripts, including font-lock syntax colorization, a syntax table appropriate